 Flanders

 The P. rhoeas variety will bloom throughout April and June, and its blooms are red.
-Flanders poppy is easy to plant, as it will continuously self-seed.
+Corn poppies are easy to plant, as they will continuously self-seed.
 It will usually reach 18 inches in height.

 Iceland

 Papaver nudicaule is its scientific name.
-This flower can withstand cold temperatures, albeit only for a short period.
+These iceland poppies can withstand cold temperatures, albeit only for a short period.

 Depending on the location, the P. nudicaule plant will self-sow.
 Its blooms could be gold, pink, white, or peach, and is often considered a dwarf variety.
 It prefers USDA zones 2 to 7.